GoogleCloudPlatform/community/tutorials/cloud-run-golang-gcs-proxy/index.md

 ---
 title: Use Cloud Run and Go to create a customizable serverless proxy for Cloud Storage
-description: Customize this Go proxy for Cloud Storage to transform, or even translate, objects in Cloud Storage.
+description: Customize this Go proxy for Cloud Storage to transform, compress, or translate objects in Cloud Storage.
 author: domz
 tags: Serverless, GCS, Cloud Storage, Cloud Run, Golang, Go, Translate
 date_published: 2021-06-24